STI ends choppy week on upbeat note amid Wall St gains

 On the other end of the spectrum, Jardine Strategic Holdings was the biggest loser, falling 0.7 per cent to close at US$33.27.

-Aviation-related counters also booked declines on Friday.
+Aviation-related counters also booked declines yesterday.
 Singapore Airlines lost 0.9 per cent to $5.54.
 Sats fell 2.5 per cent to $4.31.

 Tech names were also among the day's biggest losers: Venture Corporation fell 0.5 per cent to $19.94, while iFast Corporation slipped 1.3 per cent to $5.94.